windust/community-manager/README.md

  The bolded part is the id.
 Replace the value for storageID in application.properties with this id.

+ As of June 10, 2019, you are also required to replace the url returned by main/java/com.spinningnoodle.communitymanager/model/GoogleSheetsManager/getDatabaseAccessPage() with the url of your Google Sheet.

  In the spreadsheet, create the following tables by clicking on the plus sign (lower left) then right click to change the name to the correct table name.
 In the first row, you need to add the column names.
 (Each of these needs to be names exactly as shown.)
 (Or if you have access to a working spreadsheet, copy and paste the columns in.)

  ###### 1. meetups